1. Is there any legislation relating to working from home in your country?

 Work from home is usually addressed in the employee manual, a specific policy or (depending on the industry) in the collective bargaining agreement.
 It is not common to add work-from-home clauses in the standard employment agreement except in cases where it is agreed that a newly hired employee will work from home.
 It is more common to include a reference to a specific policy or the more general employee manual.

-3. Can an employer force an employee to work from home?
+3. Can an employer force an employee to work from home or to return to the office if they have been working from home?

 The starting point is to establish which work location has been agreed upon between employer and employee.
-That is the main work place.
+That is the main workplace.
 On top of that, employers have a general right to give instructions to their employees and to set rules regarding the performance of work and from where the work should be done.
 An employee is in principle obliged to comply with these instructions, as long as they are reasonable.
 When the employer instructs the employee to work from home and the employee does not agree, the interests of both parties will be weighed while considering all circumstances, such as what is the reason for work from home, how often, is it an option looking at personal circumstances?

 4. Can an employee force an employer to allow them to work remotely?

-Working from home is not a legal right, but an employee has the right to submit a written request for "adaptation of the workplace" to his employer under the Flexible Working Act.
+Working from home is not a legal right, but an employee has the right to submit a written request for "adaptation of the workplace" to their employer under the Flexible Working Act.
 The workplace refers to different work locations of the employer, the workplace at home and “any place else”.
-Every employee who has been employed by the same employer for 26 weeks may submit a written request to change his or her place of work at least two months before the intended date.
+Every employee who has been employed by the same employer for 26 weeks may submit a written request to change their place of work at least two months before the intended date.
 In this request, the employee provides a justification for why they want to work from home, the start date, and the days and hours.

 Bear in mind that this is a “right to ask, duty to consider”.
 An employer only has an obligation to consider the request and to consult with the employee if the request is rejected.
 With the employer's approval, the employee may work entirely or partially from home or from another location.

-On 5 July 2022, the Dutch Parliament adopted the (amended) proposal for the "Work where you want" Act.
-According to this law, the employer will (in principle) be more often obliged to grant an employee's request to work from home.
-However, an employer does not have to grant the request if the requested work location is outside the territory of the European Union and/or is not the employee's home address or the employer's place of work.
+In addition, an employer does not have to grant the request if the requested work location is outside the territory of the European Union and/or is not the employee's home address or the employer's place of work.
 Therefore, it is unlikely that this right will apply to remote working at a Starbucks, for example.

-5. Does an employer have to provide the employee with office equipment and supplies for remote work?
+5. Does an employer have to provide the employee with office equipment and supplies where remote working is agreed or required?

 The employer has the same general duty of care in case employees work outside their home office (e.g. Starbucks).
 In addition, the rules regarding a healthy and safe workplace apply as well with a few exceptions.
 Although the workplace does have to be ergonomic and compliant for screen work, that workplace does not have to be provided by the employer.
-In addition, the requirements of (i) artificial lightning, and the (ii) connection of electrical equipment or construction of pipes or cables due to safety do not apply.
+In addition, the requirements of (i) artificial lighting, and the (ii) connection of electrical equipment or construction of pipes or cables due to safety do not apply.

-6. Does a company have to reimburse an employee for expenses incurred while working from home?
+6. Does a company have to reimburse an employee for expenses incurred in connection with remote working, and if so, which expenses?

 No. There is no statutory right to receive compensation for working from home, unless otherwise agreed upon, for example, in the employment agreement, the company policy or (if applicable) the collective bargaining agreement.
 However, if the employee is required to work from home, not only must the employer ensure that the employee has a healthy and safe working place, the employer must compensate the employee for any reasonable additional costs incurred while working from home.
 The employer can claim tax exemptions for reimbursement of these costs and it is advised to check whether the Labour Costs Scheme (WKR) allows the employer to reimburse specific expenses against favorable tax rates.